PCextreme/cloudstack-ipv6-kea/README.md

 A full example can be found in this repository.

+**NOTE:*** Make sure Kea is listening on a Unicast address where DHCPv6 traffic is forwarded to by the relay agent in the routers/gateways.
+See the example directory for a full Kea configuration example.

 ## Generating Kea configuration
 In order to generate the Kea configuration a few things are required:
 - Admin API access to CloudStack